-Summary: This project is a peer-to-peer training program “by and for” the New York State community of people with HIV.
-The continually evolving project fosters the development of knowledge, skills, and self-efficacy among people with HIV to manage their health and advocate for themselves.
+LTI is a peer-to-peer training program “by and for” the New York State community of people living with HIV or Hepatitis C, using PrEP, and accessing harm-reduction services related to substance use.
+The continually evolving project fosters the development of knowledge, skills, and self-efficacy that allows people to manage their health and advocate for themselves.

 One reason for the success of our country’s response to HIV and, more recently, Hepatitis C, has been the longstanding priority placed on involving people with shared lived experience with these chronic conditions in the response.